What are break costs?

 What other names do lenders use for break costs?

 Different banks use different names for their break costs.
 Some common names include economic costs, exit fees, early repayment adjustment or prepayment fees.
-Often your bank will not know what you are talking about unless you use their terminology:
+Often your bank won’t know what you’re talking about unless you use their terminology:

 - Commonwealth Bank (CBA): Early repayment adjustment (ERA).